ropensci/roweb3/content/events/2024-11-14-CarpentryConnect.md

 ---

 The Bio Network for Training, BioNT consortium with all its international partners will host the second [European CarpentryConnect event from November 12 to 14, 2024](https://biont-training.eu/event-details/CarpentryConnect2024).
 This event will be happening alongside the BioNT community event, creating a great opportunity for collaboration and networking.
 It will be held at EMBL - Heidelberg in Germany

+Yanina Bellini Saibene will be presenting a keynote at the event.

 Come to chat with Yani if you are around!